List of Adjectives in English

 Summary

 Adjectives are used to describe or modify nouns and pronouns in a sentence.
-There are many different kinds of adjectives, from simple one-word adjectives to complex multi-word adjectives.
+There are many kinds of adjectives, from simple one-word to complex multi-word adjectives.

 We explored the different kinds of adjectives and provided a list of adjectives in English.
-We hope that this list of adjectives will be helpful to you as a reference!
-Find more information about Parts of Speech in English here or more about Adjectives here.
+We hope this list of adjectives will be helpful to you as a reference!
+Find more information about Parts of Speech in English or Adjectives.

 Make your next step to fluency with Promova